Ayo Kimathi: Work life

 In 1995, Kimathi took a job as a Small Business Specialist for the Department of the Navy.
 He worked there until 2003 when he quit to write the book, 'War on the Horizon -Black Resistance to the white-sex Assault which he self-published in 2005.
 In 2009, after 6 years doing lectures and acting as a part-time real estate agent, Kimathi returned to the U.S. Government Immigration Customs Enforcement (ICE) in the capacity of assisting small businesses in winning contracts.
 He was eventually fired in December 2013 for his lecture work done under the pseudonym "Irritated Genie of Soufeese."
 The 'Irritated Genie' is the title of a book authored by Jacob Carruthers and it refers to the spirit of the Black people who fought in the Haitian Revolution.
 'Soufeese' is the phonetic spelling of the way many D.C. natives pronounce Southeast, the quadrant of Washington, D.C., where Kimathi grew up, Southeast, Washington, D.C..

 In August 2015, he joined a newly formed movement called the Straight Black Pride Movement (SBPM).
-In September 2015, Kimathi traveled to Bermuda to perform his Effeminization of the Black Male lecture.
-In this lecture, Effeminization of the Black Male in Bermuda, he spoke to the audience about the SBPM.
+In September 2015, Kimathi traveled to Bermuda to perform his "Effeminization of the Black Male" lecture.
+In this lecture he spoke to the audience about the SBPM.
 As a result of this lecture, the Minister of Home Affairs for Bermuda, Michael Fahy, officially banned the Ayo Kimathi from the country for 5 years.
-On December 18, 2015, the Human Rights Commission of Bermuda submitted Kimathi a complaint about the lecture he gave in Bermuda where he stated that Black men should only date and marry Black women and that homosexuality originated from White Europeans along with other forms of “sexual deviance” including child molestation, bestiality and rape.

 Kimathi often airs his intense hatred of Jews.
 In 2023, Kamathi self-published a book entitled 'Jews Are the Problem.
 On April 1, 2023, Kimathi appeared as a guest on the White nationalist and neo-Nazi podcast Fash the Nation, a podcast under the umbrella of the Right Stuff (blog) radio network, where he spoke with host JazzHands McFeels.
 The two spoke on a number of topics that Black and White nationalists find common ground on including hatred of Jews, the opioid epidemic and its effects on both races, and how both movements believe homosexuality needs to be made illegal.
 In a livestream on September 11, 2023 promoted by former US congresswoman Cynthia McKinney, which had been scheduled to also include David Duke, former Ku Klux Klan grand wizard, Kimathi explicitly advocated for ties with White nationalists to actively eradicate "the Jew."

-Ayo Kimathi is the subject of Chapter 3 (The African Nationalist) in Jesse Watters' book "Get It Together" published by Broadside Books in 2024.